ahlaam04/threat-detection-lab/README.md

 ### What is BOTS v3 ?

-**Boss of the SOC (BOTS) v3** is a professional-grade attack simulation dataset created by **Splunk**.
+**Boss of the SOC (BOTS) v3** is a professional grade attack simulation dataset created by **Splunk**.
 It was originally used in the Splunk .conf2018 Security competition.

 ### What does it simulate ?

-The dataset simulates a **real cyberattack against a fictional company called Frothly** — a craft beer company with a hybrid infrastructure (on-premise Windows machines + AWS cloud).
+The dataset simulates a **real cyberattack against a fictional company called Frothly** a craft beer company with a hybrid infrastructure (on-premise Windows machines + AWS cloud).

 The simulated attack covers a full kill chain :